payable/ecr-sdks/README.md

                     // 1.
 Construct the sale request object PAYableRequest request = new PAYableRequest(PAYableRequest.ENDPOINT_PAYMENT, 252, 256.00, PAYableRequest.METHOD_CARD);

+                    // If you want to add a discount options to the request
+                    // request.addDiscount(new PAYableDiscount("COM", 10, 432572, 435262, 432572));

                     // 2.
-Convert to JSON
+Send to terminal
-                    String jsonRequest = request.toJson();
+                    ecrTerminal.send(request.toJson());

                     // 3.
-Send to terminal
-                    ecrTerminal.send(jsonRequest);

-                    // 4.
-Expect the reponse at 'onMessage' method }
+Expect the response at 'onMessage' method

+                    // If you want to stop the ongoing payment process in LAN/USB
+                    // ecrTerminal.send(PAYableRequest.stop());

+                    // If you want to stop the ongoing payment process in WAN
+                    // ecrTerminal.send(PAYableRequest.stop("PP352720A1004626"));
+                }

                 @Override